ldenisey/venus-os-configuration/docs/VenusOS-Mod_persist.md

 ### persist-file script

+To list persisted files : `persist-file list`

-To install files, folders or patches : `persist-file install <files|folders|patches>`
+To install files or folders : `persist-file install <files|folders>`
-To remove files, folders or patches : `persist-file remove <files|folders|patches>`
+To remove files or folders : `persist-file remove <files|folders>`

-*<files|folders>* are destination paths, the sources must be placed in */data* folder, in their target path.
+*<files|folders>* are file paths located in */data* folder.
+They will be installed following their path, without the */data* :
-For example: to replace file */etc/file*, put your new file in */data/etc/file* and execute `persist-file install /etc/file`.
+to install */etc/file*, put your new file in */data/etc/file* and execute `persist-file install /data/etc/file`.

+> [!NOTE]
+> During installation, original files and folders are copied with a *.bak* extension.
+Those are necessary, they are used to detect if a file has been installed already and are restored by remove commands.

+### persist-patch script

+To list persisted patches : `persist-patch list`

+To install patches : `persist-patch install <patches>`
+To remove patches : `persist-patch remove <patches>`

-*<patches>* are patches target files paths, the patch files must be placed in */data* folder, in their target path and appened with *.patch*.
+*<patches>* are patch file paths located in */data* folder, with a '.patch" extension.
+They will be executed against the file following their path, without the */data* and their extension :
-For example: to patch file */etc/file*, put your patch file in */data/etc/file.patch* and execute `persist-file install /etc/file.patch`.
+to patch file */etc/file*, put your patch file in */data/etc/file.patch* and execute `persist-patch install /data/etc/file.patch`.

 > [!NOTE]
 > During installation, original files and folders are copied with a *.bak* extension.
 Those are necessary, they are used to detect if a file has been installed already and are restored by remove commands.

 ## How does it work